berkkirtay/basicencryptorGUI/README.md

 RSA_Algorithm class handles encryption and encrypted files consist only numbers now.
 The program handles every character separately and applies RSA after creating a basic hash function for every character.

 This program can encrypt all kinds of file types.
-For additional security you can change the prime generator algorithm to get much bigger prime numbers.
+For additional security you can change the prime generator algorithm to get much bigger prime numbers and try to use a block cipher algorithm.
-Also some functionalities or file handling algorithms can be improved to gain efficiency.

 BASICXOR_Algorithm class has a very weak algorithm and it shouldn't be used for encrption purposes.
 I only added it as an addition to the program.
 But I may remove it from the project in the future.

 ## How to: